 Incidents such as this can serve to highlight the types of errors and discrepancies that can significantly affect criminal cases.
 Missing evidence raises the question of whether other aspects of cases were improperly handled, and may lead to reasonable doubt of a defendant's guilt.

 Experienced criminal defense attorneys should always investigate potential discrepancies involved in their clients' cases, including any errors or failures made by the State.
 If you or your loved one has recently been charged with a crime in Columbus or any of the surrounding communities of Ohio, you can be confident knowing that our Columbus criminal lawyers devote our entire efforts to pursuing all avenues of defense.
-For more information about your case and how The Koffel Law Firm can help, call 614-675-4845.
+For more information about your case and how Koffel Brininger Nesbitt can help, call 614-675-4845.